-An initial set of parameters in the maximum energy configurations was given in [34].
+An initial set of parameters in the maximum energy configurations was given in [36].
 The Pb beam parameters are essentially those foreseen for operation of the LHC (or HL-LHC) in Run 3 and Run 4 (planned for the 2020s).
-These parameters have already been largely demonstrated [795] except for the major remaining step of implementing slip-stacking injection in the SPS which would reduce the basic bunch spacing from 100 to 50 ns [796].
+These parameters have already been largely demonstrated [803] except for the major remaining step of implementing slip-stacking injection in the SPS which would reduce the basic bunch spacing from 100 to 50 ns [804].
 With respect to the proton spacing of 25 ns, this allows the electron bunch intensity to be doubled while still respecting the limit on total electron current.
 In fact, without the slip-stacking in the SPS, the initial luminosity would be the same with a 100 ns Pb spacing (and quadrupled electron bunch intensity).
-However one must remember that the evolution of the Pb beam intensity will be dominated by luminosity burn-off by the concurrent PbPb collisions at the other interaction points and integrated luminosity for both PbPb and ePb collisions will be higher with the higher total Pb intensity.
+However one must remember that the evolution of the Pb beam intensity will be dominated by luminosity for both PbPb and ePb collisions at the other interaction points and integrated luminosity for both PbPb and ePb collisions will be higher with the higher total Pb intensity.
 The details of this will depend on the operating scenarios, number of active experiments, etc, and are not considered further here.
 The time-evolution of eA luminosity will be determined by that of PbPb and pPb collisions, as discussed, for example, in Ref.
-[15,494,797].
+[17,501,805].

-$^{^{1}}$ In pA operation of the LHC the beams may be reversed (Ap) for some part of the operating time.
+1In pA operation of the LHC the beams may be reversed (Ap) for some part of the operating time.
 Only one direction (ions in Beam 2) would provide eA collisions while the other would provide ep collisions at significantly reduced luminosity compared to the pp mode, since there would be fewer proton bunches of lower intensity.